-The intervention is introduced in the schools of Delhi NCR that have students from the lower income strata of the society (annual income less than one lac twenty thousand rupees).
-Three schools were selected after randomising a list of schools given by the NGO CSR Research Founda-45 tion and sanitary napkin vending machines were installed in two treatment group schools by CSR 46 Research Foundation on 7th October, 2019.
-Sanitary napkins, thereon, were distributed free of 47 cost to the female students as and when required.
-After deciding an appropriate sample size, 50 girls and 50 boys were randomly selected from classes 8-12 to study the impact.
-Sensitization was 49 held bi-weekly, post the installation of the machine, as a collaborative effort of the researchers and the science teachers of the intervention school-2 to impart a curriculum on menstrual hygiene and 51 good health practices.
-The curriculum was imparted separately to boys and girls in the form of 52 a one-hour lecture/discussion.
-The curriculum is based on Booklet 9 of UNESCO's Good Policy 53 And Practice In Health Education on Puberty Education & Menstrual Hygiene Management [10].
-54
+The intervention is introduced in the schools of Delhi NCR that have students from the lower in-43 come strata of the society (annual income less than one lac rupees).
+Three schools were randomly 44 selected and sanitary napkin vending machines were installed in two treatment group schools by 45 CSR Research Foundation in October, 2019.
+Sanitary napkins, thereon, were distributed free of 46 cost to the female students as and when required.
+50 girls and 50 boys were randomly selected 47 from classes 8-12 to study the impact.
+Sensitization was held bi-weekly, post the installation of 48 the machine, as a collaborative effort of the researchers and the science teachers of the intervention 49 school-2 to impart a curriculum on menstrual hygiene and good health practices.
+The curriculum 50 was imparted separately to boys and girls in the form of a one-hour lecture/discussion.
+The cur-51 riculum is based on Booklet 9 of UNESCO's Good Policy And Practice In Health Education on 52 Puberty Education & Menstrual Hygiene Management^[10].
+53

-56 3 Evaluation Questions
+55 3 Evaluation Questions

-57 Our main questions are:
+56 Our main questions are:

-- (i) What is the overall impact of distribution of sanitary products on the welfare of school-going girls?
-This is to infer how vending machines for sanitary napkins fare as a public investment for female participation. - 61 (ii) What is the impact of sensitization on the welfare of girls? - Welfare, here, is a form of success in classroom measured through four variables of marks, attendance, ECA and self-esteem of girls.
-We are also studying the impact of sensitization on the sensitivity index for boys.
+57 (i) What is the overall impact of distribution of sanitary products on the welfare of school-going girls?
+This is to infer how vending machines for sanitary napkins fare as a public investment for female participation.

+60 (ii) What is the impact of sensitization on the welfare of girls?

+61 Welfare, here, is a form of success in classroom measured through four variables of marks, at-

+62 tendance, ECA and self-esteem of girls.
+We are also studying the impact of sensitization on the

+63 sensitivity index for boys.